 Our certified teachers work with students to ensure that they graduate with all necessary academic requirements to be successful in their post-secondary lives.

-As mentioned, Compass students do more than just master traditional academic content.
+Compass students do more than just master traditional academic content.
 At Compass, we award digital badges when students demonstrate mastery of specific skill sets.
 These are the skills colleges want.
 These are the skills employers want.
 These are the skills that make Compass students successful in life.

 COLLEGE COURSES AND INTERNSHIPS